pabloum/CppCourses/1_Beginner/LearnHowToProgrammCpp/Chapter4.md

 std::cout << "The first element of Vs  has " << tees << " letter T. \n";

+=> Summary
+.push_back(item)
+.insert(); // try to use it just we needed type safety <type>

+string is a collection of characters
+|
+|
+|
+|
+|
+|
+|

 ### Behind more curtains.

+In C++, operators are just functions.

+Operator overloading

+Templates are a powerful way of creating a library.
+  They work on any type without giving up type safety

+Try making use of overloading

 ### Summary

+Templates reduce bugs, and code.
+It makes your code readable
+Use vector, dont create a new one.
+Use what already exists.